Iainmon/LambdaScript/README.md

 Dear reader,

 I challenged myself to make a programming language during the summer before I started college.
 This project implemented the semantic rules of the lambda calculus, but with a few extra features.
 I have written a javascript code compiler for it, and an interpreter.
-The interpreter works well, but does not throw proper errors (haven't implemented exceptions), unable to evaluate conditionals that exist inside of abstractions, and resolve types properly.
-It is fully functional if you wish to only use pure lambda encodings, rather than the native arithmetical evaluation engine.
+The interpreter works well, but does not throw proper errors (haven't implemented exceptions), and resolve types properly.
+It is fully functional if you wish to only use pure lambda encodings, rather than the native arithmetical evaluation engine (infix +, -, *, / are supported).

 Examples:
 ```haskell